besartelezi/js-21-card-game/README.md

     * At the very start, when both the player and the dealer get two cards each.
     * The computer hits a card
 * Creating a function that gives out two cards respectively to the player and the dealer, with one card of the dealer being face down
-  * I might have to add a "Backside" value and a "Frontside" value to the card objects.
+  * I might have to add a "Backside" value and a "front-side" value to the card objects.
     * Or this Won't be needed, and I'll just add one jpeg of the back of a card that will be used by every second card of the dealer.

 #### That's all I got for now, planning is one thing but actually coding is another one entirely.

 ## Some Thoughts
-At first I thought I had to remove the cards that will be used from the deck entirely, but now I'm thinking it might be better to put them in another array.
+At first, I thought I had to remove the cards that will be used from the deck entirely, but now I'm thinking it might be better to put them in another array.
 I'm thinking of creating two new arrays, one will be called 'PlayersHand' and the other will be 'ComputersHand'. </br>

 When a card had been taken from the deck/it has been hit, I want the card itself to move to the other array.
 Then, I want to use that array to take out the links to the card images and show them on the webpage.